ruarfff/vibe-coding-workshop/docs/exercise-lovable.md

 1. Click the **Share** button
 2. Copy the link
-3. Share it with colleagues or save it for later
+3. Share or save it for later

 Your app is deployed and accessible from any browser!